nachiketnijap/Book_Review/README.md

 **Method:** `PUT`
 **Local URL:** `http://localhost:3000/api/review/reviews/6831488bc5b8d06714eac700`
-**Authorization:** under authorization tab in postman in Auth Type select Bearer Token and paste access token that you get after login
+**Authorization:** under authorization tab in postman in Auth Type select Bearer Token and paste access token that you get after login.
 **Note:** Provide access token of the user who added this review.
 The ID provided in URL is received in the response when you submit a review.
 **Payload:**